ABOUT LINC

 Whitney LeBoeuf

-LINC Director & Director of Data Integration and Analytics at the Colorado Evaluation and Action Lab
+LINC Director & Deputy Executive Director of Data Strategy and Early Childhood Policy at the Colorado Evaluation and Action Lab

 Whitney works to develop actionable information through strategic government partnerships, smart use of administrative records, and applied research.
 She led the development and launch of LINC and supports the onboarding of all data partners and LINC projects.